Sephora Using Loyalty Data to Reach New Customers

 Sephora is currently dipping its toes into big data visualization, with the help of new technologies that simplify processes for the brand’s business units.
 Data is imperative when it comes to pinpointing how best to target consumers since many of them complete shopping journeys across multiple devices.

 “When we think about our clients, we know that they don’t just go to the store and buy something,” Ms. Singh said.
 “There is a journey.”

-- 23% of shoppers compare prices on mobile while standing in-store and before going to a bricks-and-mortar location.
+- 23% of shoppers compare prices on mobile while standing in-store and before going to a brick-and-mortar location.

 - 24% engage with a retail app each week, leaving a prime opportunity for marketers to connect with loyal customers.

-Sephora has extended its omnichannel reach to include optimized emails, a new subscription box, a mobile app and mobile Web site.
+Sephora has extended its omnichannel reach to include optimized emails, a new subscription box, a mobile app, and a mobile Web site.

 Sephora has started to segment customers belonging to the Beauty Insider program, which has proven to be effective.
 Loyal clients generally make up 20 percent of its core customer base and spend the most.
 They are also the most active on social media.